Atlassian Confluence plugin

 4. API token:

-The same API token can be used for the Jira and Confluence data sources.
+If you selected the Without scopes (legacy) option, the same API token can be used for the Jira and Confluence data sources.

 Next Steps